Community Relations/Crime Prevention

 National Night Out

 National Night Out is a great opportunity for neighbors to get to know one another and bring more people into the process of preventing crime.
-Neighborhood Watch groups, homeowner’s associations, and any interested residents are encouraged to participate in this year’s National Night Out by sponsoring a block party on Tuesday, August 7, 2018, from 6:00 to 8:00 p.m.
-Last year over 30 neighborhoods joined in the effort to make it a successful event.
-For the street closure packet, click here.
+Neighborhood Watch groups, homeowner’s associations, and any interested residents are encouraged to participate in National Night Out by sponsoring a block party.
+Registration for the August 6 party closes on June 21, 2019, get registered today!

 Neighborhood Watch Groups